Multicultural Mental Health Resources

 From the Virginia Department of Behavioral Health & Developmental Services

-Resources for Addressing Emotional and Psychological Needs in the LGBTQ Community
+Resources for Addressing Emotional Needs in the LGBTQ+ Community

-Although there have been great strides in the legal and civil rights of individuals who are lesbian, gay, bisexual, transgender, or questioning, the LGBTQ population continue to experience worse health outcomes than their heterosexual counterparts.
-Due to factors like low rates of health insurance coverage, high rates of stress due to systematic harassment and discrimination, and a lack of cultural competency in the health care system, LGBT people are at a higher risk for cancer, mental illnesses, and other diseases, and are more likely to smoke, drink alcohol, use drugs, and engage in other risky behaviors.
+Although there have been great strides in the legal and civil rights of individuals who are lesbian, gay, bisexual, transgender, or questioning, the LGBTQ+ population continues to experience worse health outcomes than their heterosexual counterparts.
+Due to factors like low rates of health insurance coverage, high rates of stress due to systematic harassment and discrimination, and a lack of cultural competency in the health care system, LGBTQ+ people are at a higher risk for cancer, mental health conditions, and other diseases.

 Find out more: